Arc weighted acyclic orientations and variations of degeneracy of graphs

-A {\em face} of $G$ is a maximal region of the plane that does not intersect $G$.
+A {\em face} of $G$ is a maximal region of the plane that does not intersect $G$ (which is a subset of the plane).
 We denote by $F(G)$ the set of faces of $G$.
 Since $G$ is finite, there is a unique infinite face, which we denote by $\theta_G^*$.

 For a face $\theta$ of $G$, let $V(\theta)$ be the vertices on the boundary of $\theta$.
-Let $H(G)$ be the bipartite graph with partite set $V(G)$ and $F(G)$, with $v\theta \in E(H(G))$ if $v \in V(\theta)$.
+Let $\Theta(G)$ be the bipartite graph with partite set $V(G)$ and $F(G)$, with $v\theta \in E(\Theta(G))$ if $v \in V(\theta)$.